Catholic Readings and Reflections: Are Members of the Clergy Appointed by God?

 At the end of one meeting, a question suddenly sprung into my mind and so I asked a sister, “We Catholics believe that the priests, bishops and the pope are all those who are used by God, and no matter whether what they say is right or wrong we should submit to them.
 Submitting to them is just the same as submitting to God.
 Is this understanding in keeping with God’s will?”

 The sister excitedly replied, “Brother, you’ve brought up a very important question.
 This question relates directly to whether in our belief in God we should follow God or follow people.
 We believe that based on what God says to Peter in the Gospel of Matthew, Chapter 16 Verses 18–19, Peter is the one that God uses and that the priests, bishops and the pope are Peter’s inheritors and also those that God uses.
 As such, we treat these members of the clergy in the same way that we treat God—listening to their every word, obeying their every order, and worshiping and following them.
 Is this an apt interpretation?
 We transferred God’s commission to Peter into the hands of the church leaders, believing that they were Peter’s inheritors and those that God uses.
 Does this belief have any basis in the Bible, does God’s word back it up?
 If not, then do our beliefs not stem from the notions and imagination of mere people?
 Perhaps we should settle down for a moment and reflect: In the Age of Law, God chose and appointed Moses, but does this then mean that all of the leaders of the Jewish faith were chosen and appointed by God?
 In the Age of Grace, the Lord Jesus personally chose and appointed the twelve apostles, but does this then mean that all of the priests, bishops and popes of the Age of Grace were personally chosen and appointed by God?
 When we lack the truth, it’s easy to confuse various ideas and defer to regulations, but, in so doing, it becomes very easy towhile blindly worshiping and following mere people.
 So exactly what kind of people are qualified to be called those that God uses?
-Almighty God says, ‘The work carried out by the one who is used by God is in order to cooperate with the work of Christ or .
-This man is raised up by God among man, he is there to lead all of God’s chosen ones, and he is also raised up by God in order to do the work of human cooperation.
+Almighty God says, ‘The work carried out by the one who is used by God is in order to cooperate with the work of Christ or the Holy Spirit.
+This man is raised up among man by God, he is there to lead all of God’s chosen ones, and he is also raised up by God in order to do the work of human cooperation.
 With someone such as this, who is able to do the work of human cooperation, more of God’s requirements toward man and the work that the Holy Spirit must do among man can be achieved through him.
 Another way of putting it is like this: God’s aim in using this man is so that all those who follow God can better understand God’s will, and can attain more of God’s requirements.
 Because people are incapable of directly understanding God’s words or God’s will, God has raised someone up who is used to carry out such work.
-This person who is used by God can also be described as a medium by which God guides people, as the ‘translator’ who communicates between God and people. … In terms of the substance of his work and the background of his use, the man who is used by God is raised up by Him, he is prepared by God for God’s work, and he cooperates in the work of .
-No person could ever stand in for his work, it is human cooperation that is integral to the divine work. … He who is used by God, on the other hand, is someone who has been prepared by God, and who possesses a certain caliber, and has humanity.
-He has been prepared and made perfect in advance by the Holy Spirit, and is completely led by the Holy Spirit, and, particularly when it comes to his work, he is directed and commanded by the Holy Spirit—as a result of which there is no deviation on the path of leading God’s chosen ones, for God surely takes responsibility for His own work, and God does His own work at all times’ (‘Concerning God’s Use of Man’ in The Word Appears in the Flesh).
+This person who is used by God can also be described as a medium through which God guides people, as the “translator” who communicates between God and man. … In terms of the substance of his work and the background of his use, the man who is used by God is raised up by Him, he is prepared by God for God’s work, and he cooperates in the work of .
+No person could ever do his work in his stead—this is human cooperation that is indispensable alongside the divine work. … The man who is used by God, on the other hand, is someone who has been prepared by God, and who possesses a certain caliber, and has humanity.
+He has been prepared and made perfect in advance by the Holy Spirit, and is completely led by the Holy Spirit, and, particularly when it comes to his work, he is directed and commanded by the Holy Spirit—as a result of this there is no deviation on the path of leading God’s chosen ones, for God surely takes responsibility for His own work, and God does His own work at all times’ (‘Concerning God’s Use of Man’ in The Word Appears in the Flesh).

 “From Almighty God’s word it is clear that God will raise up directly in every age and personally appoint a group of people to assist in God’s work.
 These are people that God prepares in advance, so that His work can be even more effective.
 All those who are personally appointed and used by God have His word as backing.
 Just as, in the Age of Law, when God appointed Moses to lead the Israelis, He personally spoke unto Moses: ‘I will be with thee: and this thou shalt have for a sign, that I have sent thee: When thou shalt have brought my people out of Egypt, thou shalt offer sacrifice to God upon this mountain’ (Exodus 3:12).
 In the Age of Grace, when the Lord Jesus appointed Peter to shepherd the church, Peter also had God’s word as testament.
 Jesus three times entrusted Peter with the task of shepherding God’s flock and even said He was giving the keys to the kingdom of heaven to Peter.
 Thus, we can say confidently that those that are used by God have God’s personaland word as testament.

-“What’s more, the work of those who God appoints and uses is to assist in God’s work and is all confirmed by.
+“What’s more, the work of those who God appoints and uses is to assist in God’s work and is all confirmed by the work of the Holy Spirit.
 The work and sermons of such people exalt and bear testimony to God in every aspect, allow God’s followers to attain the supply of life, be truly shepherded, enter into God’s word, gain knowledge of the truth and achieve growth in life.
 These works and sermons also allow people to build ever stronger relationships with God and to gain an ever deeper understanding of Him.
 Because God is righteous and holy, those that God appoints and uses certainly accord with God’s will.
 He would never use people that despise the truth, go about self-aggrandizing and take God as their enemy to do the work of the church.
 Now if we evaluate the priests, bishops and the pope based on the principles by which God uses people and the effect achieved by the work of those that God uses, does it appear that they’ve been personally appointed by God?
 Do they have God’s word as testament?
 Do their sermons and work resolve our practical questions and problems and allow us to understand God’s intentions and gain ever greater knowledge of God?
 We’ve all personally experienced that they are incapable of these things, that they don’t have God’s personal testimony and lack the work of the Holy Spirit as confirmation.
 So how could they possibly be one of those that God uses?”

 After listening to the sister’s fellowship, I gave some serious thought to the issue and finally said, “So those that God personally appoints must have God’s word and the work of the Holy Spirit as confirmation.
 By accepting the watering and guidance of those that God uses, we can attain spiritual satisfaction, gain a better understanding of God’s word, and grow in knowledge of God.
 As for the priests and other current members of the clergy, God has never said that they are among those used by God or that they are Peter’s inheritors.
 These members of the clergy often brag about how they can endure great pains and make sacrifices, but they are not exalting and bearing testimony to God.
 Not only do they not practice God’s word, they also never guide us in practicing and experiencing God’s word.
 As a result, we as believers are utterly bereft of spiritual supply and suffer great thirst.
 Even more maddening is how some priests seem to despise the poor and curry favor with the rich—they don’t treat all believers equally.
 From this it is clear that the priests and other members of the clergy just don’t have the work of the Holy Spirit, much less the Holy Spirit’s confirmation—they simply are not among those used by God.
 Alas, due to the priests’ false interpretations of the Bible, I had always thought that the priests and other clergy members were all appointed by God and that submitting to them was the same as submitting to God.
 As such, I treated them as I would treat God Himself.
 Looking back now I can see how incredibly absurd and preposterous this was.
 Thanks be to Almighty God for resolving my confusion.”